-If a fileset is not installed and committed, then install it.
-Refer to your operating system or software documentation for information about installing filesets.
+If a required bundle, product, or fileset is not installed, then you must install it.
+Refer to your operating system or software documentation for information about installing products.

-In addition, you need to verify that the following patches are installed on the system.
+In addition, you need to verify that the following patches, or their later versions, are installed on the system.
 The procedure following the table describes how to check these requirements.